Lorenz-Possnig/microproject_c/README.md

 # microproject_c

-The microproject from the Course "Informatik für InformationsmanagerInnen 2" rewritten in Nim
+The microproject from the Course "Informatik für InformationsmanagerInnen 2" rewritten in C.

 A command-line application that allows to run simple queries against a quarterly published data set on media transparency